dcunited001/te-xel-io/app/posts/2015-11-21-neural-networks-and-spider-brains.md

 So how can such a small animal with such a limited brain be capable of such complex pattern recognition?
-Not only is it capable of recognizing moving visual input as a threat, it is capable of *quickly* categorizing these experiences into types of threats, ** * with NO capacity for communication! * ** Critically, a spider also needs to be able to establish types of threats with a limited number of experiences -- one experience can be *fatal.*
+Not only is it capable of recognizing moving visual input as a threat, it is capable of *quickly* categorizing these experiences into types of threats, ** * with NO capacity for communication! * ** Critically, a spider also needs to be able to establish types of threats with a limited number of experiences -- again, one experience can be fatal.

 ### Phenomenization